5 Simple Steps to Boost Your Life

 Our brains are on overload daily.
 Bombarded by our digital universe, we can often find ourselves in a state of what feels like continuous agitation.
 We get stressed, twitchy, and touchy.

-These 5 Simple Steps aren’t the answer to everything in this coming year, but they’re a great list to keep handy so you can keep going.
-Good luck, and may this be the best year of your life!
+These five simple steps aren’t the answer to everything, but they’re a great list to keep handy so you can keep going.
+Good luck, and may this be the best time of your life!